 What Is CCA-Treated Lumber?

 This is not the only type of treated lumber on the market.
-Additionally, there are several ways to add chemicals to the wood.
-People can also surface coat the chemicals on the wood, but they mostly do this when they want to dip the chemicals after something is installed.
+There are several methods to introduce chemicals to wood.
+You can opt for surface coating, especially when planning to dip the wood in chemicals after installing it.

 Benefits of CCA-Treated Lumber

-As we mentioned before, CCA-treated lumber offers you different benefits, and people often go for it because of those perks.
+As mentioned, CCA-treated lumber offers different benefits, and people often go for it because of those perks.
 One of them is that it’s more resistant to deterioration by rotting.
 This tells you how useful this type of lumber is since rotting represents a huge issue for non-treated wood.

 The chemicals on the wood also make it less likely for insects to get into the wood.
 While not all insects are going to destroy your wood, some of them are destructive and can affect your overall well-being.
 Hence, people prefer sticking to this type of wood instead of buying another.